woocommerce/woocommerce/plugins/woocommerce-blocks/docs/contributors/javascript-build-system.md

 We also have one other alias `wordpress-components-slotfill` which is used to import the `SlotFill` and `Fill` components from `@wordpress/components`.
 This alias **should not be used to import any other dependencies from `@wordpress/components`**.
 Note that it is tree-shaken so should only bundle the small amount of code directly needed to support slot fill functionality.

+If you need to build front-end components in future, you should use Ariakit to build them.
+See examples like the [Button](../../assets/js/base/components/button/index.tsx) component for how to build components using Ariakit.

 ## Aliases

 There are several aliases for internal imports which make importing files across the file tree easier.
 Instead of having to write a long relative path, they allow writing an alias: